Broker Village Bios

 A financial services veteran, Mike was a registered rep, sales

 executive, and marketing executive at several large firms.
-He enjoyed long
+He enjoyed long tenures

-only then fitting-into the mix and infrastructure the proper products.
+fitting-into the mix and infrastructure the proper products.

 Part of, and presenting to, several industry committees, Mike